xingdi-eric-yuan/xingdi-eric-yuan.github.io/_pages/about.md

 News
 ======
 * Interactive Machine Comprehension with Information Seeking Agents.
 X. Yuan\*, J. Fu\*, M-A. Côté, Y. Tay, C. Pal, A. Trischler.
-ArXiv, 2019.
 [ArXiv](https://arxiv.org/abs/1908.10449) is accepted to ACL 2020.
 We will update the camera ready soon on ArXiv.
 * One Size Does Not Fit All: Generating and Evaluating Variable Number of Keyphrases.
 X. Yuan\*, T. Wang\*, R. Meng\*, K. Thaker, P. Brusilovsky, D. He, A. Trischler.
-ArXiv, 2018.
 [ArXiv](https://arxiv.org/abs/1810.05241) is accepted to ACL 2020.
 We will update the camera ready soon on ArXiv.
 * Workshop accepted: Knowledge-Based Reinforcement Learning (KBRL) Workshop at IJCAI-PRICAI 2020, Yokohama, Japan.
 [Website](https://kbrl.github.io/)

 Education